 I had a cute helper with this one, my 10-year old niece Corynne.
 She’s the sweetest little girl and loves to spend time with me and the hubster at our bay house.

-We painted a primer on this set because the wood was dark with a heavy stain.
-I didn’t dare sand this.
+We cleaned this a couple of times and used a primer on this set because the wood was dark with a heavy stain.

-I cleaned it up good with Dawn dishwashing liquid, and then applied the primer which did a great job keeping any bleed from coming through.
+I cleaned it up good with Dawn dishwashing liquid, and then applied the BOSS Primer, which did a great job keeping any bleed from coming through.

 With this view, I’ll paint anything for anyone.
 Who wouldn’t want to sit here and paint 100 mini desks and chairs?
 Just sayin’. 😎

-This is an 8-1/2’by 11″ sheet of paper.
+This is an 8.5″ by 11″ sheet of paper.
 That will tell you how small this desk is.
 An adult could use it comfortably, but it’s cuter for a child.

-A top tough topcoat was applied and both pieces were slightly distressed so any concern of bumping into it making a mark wouldn’t be a problem.
+A tough topcoat of Gator Hide was applied and both pieces were slightly distressed so any concern of bumping into it making a mark wouldn’t be a problem.

 Her name is Sally Seashell.
-Yeah, whatever.
-Sometimes you just have to go with it. 😏 Don’t be a hater, she’s pretty!
+Yeah, whatever, sometimes you just have to go with it. 😏

 What color would you have painted this and would you paint something on the chair?
 What would it be?
 Don’t forget to sign up for to receive my next blog post!!